Business

 Growing businesses should consider these tips.

-We’ve all seen or heard of at least one business that experienced a short but brilliant lifespan.
-One which burned brightly in its early days, surprising everyone with how quickly it became a success story, and then burned out during the scale-up process.
-Whenever we talk about those businesses, the same question is always asked at one point or another: “Whatever happened to them?”.
+We’ve all seen or heard of at least one business that experienced a short but brilliant lifespan: one that burned brightly in its early days, surprising everyone with how quickly it became a success story, and then burned out during the scale-up process.
+Whenever we talk about those businesses, the same question is always asked at one point or another: “Whatever happened to them?”

 Usually, the answer is pretty simple.
 A small, agile business that knew its market attracted a lot of customers and early hype.
 It needed to spend more and grow faster to keep up with demand, and when it experienced the inevitable plateau of interest, its costs outstripped its incoming cash flow.
 It’s the age-old tale of boom and bust, and it can happen all too easily.